amontequin/amontequin.github.io/clips.md

 	<div class="12u 12u$(small)">
 		<h3>Local Interest, Service Journalism and Breaking News</h3>
 <ul>
+	<li> <a href="https://www.jsonline.com/story/news/2025/08/11/did-storms-clear-the-air-yes-and-no-either-way-smokes-coming-back/85608915007/" target="_blank" rel="noopener noreferrer"> One byproduct of the storms: Clean air.
+But wildfire smoke is coming right back.</a> 8/11/2025</li>
 	<li> <a href="https://www.jsonline.com/story/news/2025/08/01/can-i-run-with-this-air-quality-walk-the-dog-mow-we-have-answers/85476372007/" target="_blank" rel="noopener noreferrer"> You have air quality questions.
 We have answers.
 Bottom line: Be cautious this weekend.</a> 8/1/2025</li>
 	<li> <a href="https://www.jsonline.com/story/news/2025/07/16/fireflies-light-up-the-sky-and-shine-a-light-on-conservation/85206450007/" target="_blank" rel="noopener noreferrer"> Fireflies are putting on the best light show in Milwaukee this summer.
 But is it a mirage?</a> 7/16/2026, Front Page</li>
 	<li> <a href="https://www.jsonline.com/story/news/crime/2025/06/29/milwaukee-police-officers-dies-following-shooting/84389153007/"  target="_blank" rel="noopener noreferrer"> Milwaukee police officer Kendall Corder dies following shooting: 'We are all in pain.'</a> 6/29/2025, Front Page</li>